syauqinrm/chef.io/README.md

 Chef Infra Server is the central hub of Chef’s architecture.
 It stores and manages the configuration data, which includes cookbooks, roles, environments, and policy files.
 As the core of the Chef ecosystem, the Chef Infra Server acts as a communication point where configurations are uploaded, stored, and distributed to nodes (servers or machines).
 It is responsible for distributing the cookbooks and other configurations to the nodes that connect to it.

 The Chef Infra Server keeps track of node states, ensuring that nodes are compliant with the desired configurations.
-It also enables role-based access control, making sure that only authorized users or systems can make changes to configurations.
+It also enables ``role-based access control```, mak sure that only authorized users or systems can make changes to configurations.
 By providing a centralized repository, Chef Infra Server helps maintain consistency, as all nodes pull configurations from a single source, making it easier to manage and monitor large-scale infrastructure.

 ### Chef Infra Client